1957 Through the Eyes of a 13-Year-Old

 Most of my summer months, however, were spent playing baseball with the kids in or close to the village of Honey Creek.
 Since March, I had been friends with David and Terry who lived on a farm just up the road.
 David was two years younger than me and Terry three.
 When I showed David the catcher's mitt, mask, and shinguards that I had, he always wanted to play ball with me and be the catcher.
 After David, Terry, and I had played ball a few times, we came up with the idea of putting together a baseball team and playing other teams near Honey Creek.

-Before recruiting other boys for our team, we decided to have our baseball diamond in an oats field which had just been harvested in back of David and Terry's house.
+Before recruiting other boys for our team, we decided to have our baseball diamond in an oats field which had just been harvested in the back of David and Terry's house.
 Bales of straw would be used as a backstop.

 Not counting David, Terry, and me, we still needed six players to field a team.
 From the village of Honey Creek, we were able to attract five boys.
-They were the brothers Mark and John, Skipper, Jimmy, and Billy.
+They were the brothers' Mark and John, Skipper, Jimmy, and Billy.
 The ninth player on our team was a six-year-old boy, Scottie, who lived further up the road from David and Terry.

 Although David and I practiced a lot of pitching and catching, we never had nine players for a full team and practice until the day of our first game.
 I remember that game so very well.
 It was held on a diamond in our home team straw field against a team of David and Terry's relatives.
 Since I was the oldest and biggest boy, I was chosen to be the pitcher.
 David was the catcher and his brother Terry played left field.
 We filled in the other positions on the team with the other six boys.

 The score of the game was 9-9 and from it, I can only remember two things.
 The first is that I hit a home run which landed in a cornfield beyond right field.
 The second is the refreshment break which we had after the fourth or fifth inning.
 David's mother and father brought out an eight or ten-gallon milk can filled with ice-cold Kool-Aid.
-This really hit the spot in the hot August sun.
+That hit the spot in the hot August sun.

 We only played one other game that summer against the same team we had tied.
 It was an away game played this time in a cow pasture.
 Both games were so exciting and fulfilling because it was the first time I had ever played on a baseball team.